-- Advanced Mechanics

-- Electromagnetism

-- The Nature of Light

-- From the Universe to the Atom
+-Electricity and Magnetism From the Universe to the Atom

 Scientific investigations include both practical investigations and secondary-sourced investigations.
 Practical investigations are an essential part of the Year 11 course and 12 course and must occupy a minimum of 70 hours of course time, including time allocated to practical investigations in depth studies.
 Practical investigations include: